Path-connectivity of the set of uniquely ergodic and cobounded foliations: Contractions on

 To this end, we use the geometry of the curve graph.
 Recall that the \emph{curve graph} $\mathcal{C}(S)$ of a surface is the graph whose vertex set is the set of isotopy classes of essential simple closed curves on $S$, with edges between classes that admit representatives with intersection $0$.
 We denote by $d_{\mathcal{C}(S)}$ be the resulting metric on $\mathcal{C}(S)$.
 The core feature of the geometry of the curve graph we need is the following. \begin{thm}[{Masur-Minsky \cite{MasurMinsky}}] If $S$ is a non-exceptional surface (i.e. $\mathcal{C}(S)$ is connected), then the curve graph is hyperbolic in the sense of Gromov. \end{thm} We will need two methods to produce quasigeodesics in the curve graph.
 The first one is the method employed to show hyperbolicity in \cite{MasurMinsky}. \begin{thm} Let $S$ be a surface of finite type.
 Then there are numbers $K,K'$, depending on $S$ with the following property: suppose that $\rho:\mathbb{R}\to\mathcal{T}(S)$ is a Teichm\"uller geodesic, and suppose that for each $t\in \mathbb{R}$ the curve $\alpha_t$ has smallest possible extremal length\footnote{See e.g. \cite{Ahlfors} for a definition.
 The precise definition of this does not matter too much to understand the theorem; it would remain true also for e.g. the shortest hyperbolic geodesic on $\rho(t)$.} on $\rho(t)$.
 Then the assigment is an unparametrised $K$--quasigeodesic in the curve graph.
 In particular, for any $t<s$, the set $\{\alpha_r, t\leq r\leq s\}$ has Hausdorff distance at most $K'$ from a curve graph geodesic joining $\alpha_t$ to $\alpha_s$. \end{thm} \begin{proof} Theorem~2.3 of \cite{MasurMinsky} states that a coarsely transitive path family with the contraction property in a geodesic metric space consists of uniform unparametrised quasigeodesics (for the definitions, compare Section~2.4 of \cite{MasurMinsky}).
 Theorem~2.6 of \cite{MasurMinsky} then shows that the family of paths in the curve graph obtained by taking shortest extremal length curves has the contraction property (that these paths are coarsely transitive is easy to see). \end{proof} The second, related construction of quasigeodesics uses train tracks.
 It is proven in \cite[Theorem~1.3]{MM3}, see also \cite[Corollary~2.6]{Ursula-boundary}: \begin{prop} Let $S$ be a surface of finite type.
 Then there are numbers $K,K'$, depending on $S$ with the following property: suppose that $(\tau_i)_i$ is a splitting sequence and suppose that for each $i\in \mathbb{N}$ the curve $\alpha_t$ is a vertex cycle\footnote{See e.g. \cite{PennerHarer} or \cite[Section~4.1]{MasurMinsky} for a definition of vertex cycle.
-Again, the precise definition of this does not matter too much; the theorem would remain true for e.g. the shortest trainpath on $\tau_i$.} on $\tau_i$.
+Again, the precise definition of this does not matter too much; the theorem would remain true for e.g. the shortest train path on $\tau_i$.} on $\tau_i$.
 Then the assigment is an unparametrised $K$--quasigeodesic in the curve graph.
-In particular, for any $t<s$, the set $\{\alpha_r, t\leq r\leq s\}$ has Hausdorff distance at most $K'$ from a curve graph geodesic joining $\alpha_t$ to $\alpha_s$. \end{prop} For a Gromov hyperbolic space, one can define a boundary at infinity, see e.g. \cite[III.H.3]{BH}\footnote{Since the curve graph is locally infinite, some care has to be taken here.
-The correct definition uses sequences with diverging Gromov products, rather than equivalence classes of quasi-geodesic rays.}.
-If $\alpha_0$ is some basepoint, recall the \emph{Gromov product}
+In particular, for any $t<s$, the set $\{\alpha_r, t\leq r\leq s\}$ has Hausdorff distance at most $K'$ from a curve graph geodesic joining $\alpha_t$ to $\alpha_s$. \end{prop} For a Gromov hyperbolic space, one can define a boundary at infinity, see e.g. \cite[III.H.3]{BH} for details.
+If $\alpha_0$ is some basepoint, recall the \emph{Gromov product} A sequence $(x_i)_i$ of points in $X$ \emph{converges at infinity} if $(x_i\cdot x_j)_{\alpha_0} \to \infty$ as $i,j\to \infty$.
+The Gromov boundary is then defined as a set of equivalence classes of sequences converging to infinity, where two sequences $(x_i),(y_j)$ are equivalent if $(x_i\cdot y_j)_{\alpha_0} \to \infty$ as $i,j\to \infty$; see \cite[III.H.3.12]{BH} for details.